sfeeser/genesys/specbook.md

 Chapter 7: The Canvas
 Chapter 8: The Mechanical Delivery
 Chapter 9: The Agentic Loop
 Chapter 10: The Greenfield Protocol
 Chapter 11: The Architectural Preflight
 Chapter 12: Package Topology & Dependency Law
+Chapter 13: The Cognitive Tier Split
+Chapter 14: The Command Surface
+Chapter 15: Stages 7–9 – The Intelligent Coding Agent

 # **Chapter 1: The Genesis Manifesto (v7.0 - RELEASE)**